CodeZombieCH/MapReduceJS/README.md

 ## Installation

+### Client Installation

+	cd ./MapReduceJS.Client
     npm install

-    tsd reinstall
+### Server Installation

+	cd ./MapReduceJS.Server
+    npm install

 ## Run

 Start the server with

+	cd ./MapReduceJS.Server
-    node .
+    PORT=3000 node .

-Now open a browser and open http://localhost:3000/
+Now open a browser and navigate to http://localhost:3000/

-Check the terminal you are running node for workers connecting and requesting jobs.
+Check the terminal you are running node from for workers connecting and requesting jobs.
 Open the browser console for information about the spawned web workers.